Understand the Minimum GPA: Lowest Score for High School & College

 - If group studying motivates you more than solitary sessions do; form regular study groups with classmates who are as eager as you are about amping up their GPAs.

 One underrated strategy is simply asking for help when needed!
-Many students hesitate to request assistance either from their teachers or peers due proximity issues or fear of judgement but don’t let these factors deter you.
+Many students hesitate to request assistance either from their teachers or peers due to proximity issues or fear of judgment but don’t let these factors deter you.
 It’s always better to clarify doubts sooner rather than later.

 Role of Extracurricular Activities and Test Scores in Admissions Despite Low GPAs